-The COVID-19 (coronavirus) worldwide pandemic is a great example of how difficult it has been for health organizations not only to help prevent the spread of the virus to humans, but also to manage the rapid explosion of disinformation, which can exacerbate the situation.
+The COVID-19 (Coronavirus) worldwide pandemic is a great example of how difficult it has been for health organizations to not only help prevent the spread of the virus to humans, but also to manage the rapid explosion of disinformation which can exacerbate the situation.
 The World Health Organization (2020) declared COVID-19 a global pandemic.
 The spread of misinformation can cause unnecessary panic.
-Here is a brief summary of examples that were uncovered by the BBC News Reality Check team (2020) in relation to misinformation in Africa:
+Here is a brief summary of examples that were uncovered by the BBC reality check news team (2020) in relation to misinformation in Africa: